-- Fire alarm
+- Fire alarm.

-- Burglary/audible panic alarm
+- Burglary/audible panic alarm.

-- Silent panic/duress alarm
+- Silent panic/duress alarm.

-- Fire supervisory
+- Fire supervisory.

-- Trouble
+- Trouble.

-- Opening/closing (arming/disarming)
+- Opening/closing (arming/disarming).

-These triggers may be used to trip auxiliary alarm signaling equipment such as ADEMCO's 7720, 7720ULF, and 7920SE Long Range Radios.
-Note that not all of these triggers are available for all settings of field 320.
+These triggers may be used to trip auxiliary alarm signaling equipment such as ADEMCO's 7720, 7720ULF, and 7920SE Long Range Radios, 7820 Transmitter (when set to the zone mode), and 7835 Tranceiver (when set to the zone mode).
+Note that not all of these triggers are available for all settings of field 3★20.
 See Figure 12-1 J2 Pin Assignments and Functions shown earlier for configuration of the J2 triggers.

-The triggers are common to all partitions and must be enabled for each partition (data field 220).
+The open/close, fire alarm, fire supervisory, burglary/audible panic alarm, silent panic/duress alarm, and trouble triggers are common to all partitions and must be enabled for each partition (data field 220).
 The open/close trigger is LOW when all enabled partitions are armed, and HIGH when any enabled partition is disarmed.
 The remaining triggers are normally LOW and go HIGH when the corresponding condition occurs in at least one enabled partition.
-The fire and burglary/audible panic alarm triggers remain HIGH until a [User Code] + OFF is entered in all enabled partition(s) which display these conditions.
+The fire and burglary/audible panic alarm triggers remain HIGH until a [User Code] + [OFF] is entered in all enabled partitions that display these conditions.
 The silent panic/duress trigger works the same way, except that it is momentary when initiated by duress.
-The fire supervisory and trouble triggers remain HIGH until the faults are corrected and the [User Code] + OFF is entered in all enabled partition(s) which display these conditions.
+The fire supervisory and trouble triggers remain HIGH until the underlying faults are corrected and the [User Code] + [OFF] is entered in all enabled partition(s) that display these conditions.